-To make sure that all of your land remains yours, it makes sense to keep an eye on your property lines.
-Moreover, you yourself may eventually want to assert a claim for adverse possession against another individual's land.
-Either way, you’ll need to learn about Georgia’s adverse possession laws.
+To make sure all of your land remains yours, it makes sense to keep an eye on your property lines.
+By the same token, you yourself might eventually want to assert a claim for adverse possession against another individual's land, if you've been using it for a number of years.

 What should you do if you spot a trespasser or a neighbor encroaching on your Georgia land?
 Your first move, of course, is to speak with the person and ask that he or she remove all structures from, and refrain from entering onto, your property.
 If it's an innocent mistake, the person is likely to comply.

-If the trespass continues, you may want to consult a lawyer and bring an action to quiet title.
+If the trespass continues, you might want to consult a lawyer and bring an action to quiet title.
 This is a legal method for determining the rightful owner of land.

 In an action to quiet title, you're asking a Georgia state court judge to issue an order declaring that you, and not the trespasser, are the true owner (and title holder) of the land.
 This order is particularly helpful if you are seeking to sell your property, and need to reassure potential buyers.